 When a big power bill comes through, it’s natural to question it.
 Did I really use that much electricity last month?
 Could there be a mistake with the meter reading?
 Realistically, the bill you have is accurate, but sometimes it’s good to compare your costs to other households – not only for peace of mind, but also to check how other plans compare.
 You could be missing out on a better deal!

-To help you understand how your energy costs compare, we’ve used our research data to calculate the average electricity bills in Australia.
-We show average energy bills across the states, breaking down by customer age and household size too, before revealing the cheapest plans on our database so you can see whether or not you’re getting a good deal on price.
+To help you understand how your energy costs compare, we’ve used our research data to calculate the average electricity bill in Australia.
+We show average electricity bills across the states and territories, as well as by customer age and household size, before revealing the cheapest plans on our database so you can see whether or not you’re getting a good deal on price.

 If you want to get ahead of the game and compare plans in your area, jump straight into our electricity comparison tool.

-As you can see, households in Tasmania and South Australia report the highest energy bills, with those in New South Wales not too far behind, while those in Victoria, Queensland, the ACT and Western Australia, report the lowest quarterly average.
-Consider how your energy costs compare to the average in your state.
+As you can see, households in Tasmania and South Australia reported the highest electricity bills, with those in New South Wales not too far behind, while those in the Australian Capital Territory, Victoria, Queensland and Western Australia, reported the lowest quarterly average.

-Read on for a more detailed look at average electricity costs across the states.
+Read on for a more detailed look at average electricity costs across the capital cities in some of these states.
 We also show the cheapest deals on our database that include a direct link to the provider’s website, to give you an idea of how your bills compare to pricing currently available.
 Use our comparison tool above for a specific comparison in your area.

 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 3911kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area and to see other products in our database that may be available.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.
 The next three tabs feature products exclusively from AGL, EnergyAustralia and Origin.